-The Learning Resources Center is located in Building F and presently includes the media services on the first floor and the print collection on the second floor.
-It has been designed and furnished with carrels, chairs, and tables to permit a variety of individual study and learning spaces.
-Rest rooms and drinking fountains are adjacent to the entrance and stairway on both floors.
+The Learning Resources Center (LRC) is located in Building F and presently includes the media services on the first floor and the print collection on the second floor.
+It has been designed and furnished with public typewriters, carrels, chairs, and tables to permit a variety of individual study and learning spaces.
 An elevator is accessible for the handicapped.